Why Winter Camping in Ontario Is Awesome

 Contact with nature has been found to lower blood pressure, strengthen the immune system, help prevent disease, and reduce stress levels.
 If that doesn’t attract you to the great outdoors, what will?
 Ontario Parks has 26 Provincial Parks that are open during the winter season.
 Services and facilities range from day use only to front and backcountry camping and roofed accommodation.

-Different Types of Winter Camping
+What Are The Different Types of Winter Camping

 As mentioned, there are many ways to camp in the winter in Ontario.
 You can find luxurious glamping tents that are at fully catered, resort-like settings complete with restaurants and flush toilets (maybe even a private bathroom).
 There are many places to book self-catered heated cabins and yurts with comfort stations at many of the provincial parks or at some private facilities that can be accessed on Airbnb.
 For the hardcore camping enthusiasts, you can still set up your tent at a campsite or hike a few kilometres out and have a backcountry experience.